Tru3Bliss/Tru3Bliss/README.md

-### Tru3Bliss | Verified Blockchain Developer
+### Tru3Bliss | Full Stack - Blockchain Developer

 - 🚀 Passionate about building decentralized solutions and smart contracts with a strong focus on security, efficiency, and scalability.
-- 🛠️ Skilled in Robust and seamless working backend system development
+- 🛠️ Skilled in GameFi DeFi Trading-bot Web2 system development

 ### Programming Lang